 2.3 Air temperature and humidity over vegetation with leaves not covered by water

 The air temperature in this case (Tvegdry) is equal to the temperature of the topmost soil layer (Tsoil0).
 For the definition of air humidity two cases are distinguished: the evapotranspiration is active or is not active.
 The conditions under which evapotranspiration is or is not active are shown in section 3.

+The method of numerical approximation of evapotraspiration presented here has been formulated using approach presented in (Pressman, 1994).